Yesterday, after an excellent session with substitute-trainer JB at Lakay, I picked up my laundry, packed my backpack, and got on a bus to Manila.

 That’s the point at which I’ll decide whether to find a gym in Manila to potentially sponsor me and if so I’d stay put for the next month to train.
 If not–or maybe afterward–I could use some time at a beach.
 It’s MMA training v. island hopping: what oh what will win the battle of how to spend my last months in the Philippines?

-We do have lots to factor in, including my husband’s permaculture projects and shooting dates as a foreground extra in the film Goyo: Ang Batang Heneral, a historical Philippine film.
+We do have lots to factor in, including my companion’s permaculture projects and shooting dates as a foreground extra in the film Goyo: Ang Batang Heneral, a historical Philippine film.

 For now, I’m going to make use of these facilities while I wait for the trainer.